Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

     4. Try to submit the form without a comment and verify that a relevant error message appears
     4. Try to submit the form with all inputs valid.

-This product looks the same on almost all screensizes, but has been developed with the mobile/tablet user in mind and respons to that.
+This product looks the same on almost all screensizes, but has been developed with the mobile/tablet user in mind and response to that.
 The differences are:
 - Larger screensizes will show the review section on the Homepage, smaller sizes will not show these.
 - Larger screensizes will display the three circular pictures on the homepage horizontally, smaller will display these beneath each either 2 next to each other and one below,